Breathe Better with Whole-Home Air Filtration in Columbus

 These filters have a MERV rating of 1721, depending on the model.
 This rating indicates how well a filter can pull out pollutants from the air.

 Because of their high-efficiency filtration abilities, HEPA filters are dense and can reduce airflow.
-It’s important to ask Service Experts Heating & Air Conditioning to verify your heating and cooling system can handle one.
+It’s important to ask Stevenson Service Experts to verify your heating and cooling system can handle one.

 Media air cleaners are much thicker than basic air filters.
 They’re often four to five times wider—or more.
 This barrier mounts tightly against your HVAC equipment.